Francis Boyle: Federal government of the United States

-In the conclusion of a 37-point legal brief, Boyle wrote that the Federal Government of the United States:

-is hostis humani generis: The enemy of all humankind!
-For the good of all humanity, this Tribunal must condemn and repudiate the Federal Government of the United States of America and its grotesque vision of a New World Order that is constructed upon warfare, bloodshed, violence, criminality, genocide, racism, colonialism, apartheid, massive violations of fundamental human rights, and the denial of the international legal right of self-determination to the Indigenous Peoples and Peoples of Color living in North America and elsewhere around the world.
+In the conclusion of a 37-point legal brief, Boyle wrote that the United States federal government was a hostis humani generis, and called on the tribunal to "condemn and repudiate" it and "its grotesque vision of a New World Order that is constructed upon warfare, bloodshed, violence, criminality, genocide, racism, colonialism, apartheid, massive violations of fundamental human rights, and the denial of the international legal right of self-determination" for indigenous peoples.

 Hawaiian sovereignty movement

 In 1993, Boyle gave a speech in which he called for Hawaiian independence from the United States.

 In December 2004, Boyle stated that the United States is illegally occupying the state of Hawaii and he has encouraged Native Hawaiians to press for independence and, if necessary, unilaterally proclaim their own state.
-In a three-hour speech entitled "The Restoration of Hawaii's Independence," Boyle claimed that the United States has conceded it unlawfully occupied the Kingdom of Hawaii and that fact alone "gives the Kanaka Maoli (Native Hawaiians) the entitlement to restore their independent status as a sovereign nation state."
+In a three-hour speech entitled "The Restoration of Hawaii's Independence", Boyle claimed that the United States has conceded it unlawfully occupied the Kingdom of Hawaii and that fact alone "gives the Kanaka Maoli (Native Hawaiians) the entitlement to restore their independent status as a sovereign nation state."

 Boyle argued that, like the Palestinians, Hawaiians should "exercise their right of self-determination", instead of asking the permission for it.
 Boyle stated that "the plight of the Hawaiian people is generally well known in the world and there's a great deal of sympathy."
 He concluded his speech by stating that "Hawaii should send the strongest message to Washington it can.
 Letters carry no weight.
 The number of people in the street do.
 Gandhi threw the mighty British out of India with peaceful, nonviolent force.
 People power, submit to it."

-Boyle, who has been advising Hawaiian independence groups since 1992, has argued that "The legal cause for the restoration of the kingdom is air-tight".
+Boyle, who advised Hawaiian independence groups from 1992, argued that "The legal cause for the restoration of the kingdom is air-tight".
 In addition to devising a draft constitution for one group, the Nation of Hawaii, Boyle filed suit in the United States Supreme Court in 1998 to demand the restoration of Hawaiian independence and reparations "for all the harm inflicted on the Kingdom of Hawaii".
 The court later determined that the kingdom "was a non-recognised sovereign that does not have access to the US courts".
 Boyle added that Hawaiian independence groups will "have to wait until the Kingdom of Hawaii has achieved substantial diplomatic recognition and then I could file something in the international court of justice."
 Boyle further stated that "Native Hawaiians operate in accordance with the Aloha spirit, which is similar to Mahatma Gandhi's Satyagraha force, and I take the position that if Gandhi can throw the mighty British Empire out of India with Satyagraha, Native Hawaiians can throw the mighty American empire out of Hawaii with Aloha."
 In a 2008 interview, Boyle restated his confidence that Hawaii will eventually achieve independence from the United States.